sweetkimchi/breakout-game/doc/PLAN.md

 <br />
 &nbsp;P

 3. Final Stage - One HUGE "Boss Block" (to be named later) will face the paddle.
+Imagine a HUGE block that fills up the screen.
 Every once in a while, the Boss Block will fire missiles in all directions.
 Occasionally, based on some pre-determined probability, the Boss Block will drop power-up items when damaged.

 <font size="10">  B <br />